medialab/xan/docs/cmd/agg.md

     $ xan agg 'sum(n) as sum, max(replies_count) as "Max Replies"' file.csv

-This command can also be used to aggregate a selection of columns per row, instead of aggregating the whole file, when using the --cols flag.
-In which case the expression will take a single variable named `cell`, representing the value of the column currently processed.
+This command can also be used to aggregate a selection of columns per row, instead of aggregating the whole file, when using the --along-rows flag.
+In which case aggregation functions will accept the anonymous `_` placeholder value representing the currently processed column's value.

+Note that when using --along-rows, the `index()` function will return the index of currently processed column, not the row index.
+This can be useful when used with `argmin/argmax` etc.

 For instance, given the following CSV file: